phinocio/nazeem/README.md

 # Nazeem

-Custom Discord bot for Belmont Boy discord server.
+Custom Discord bot for Dylan Perry/Wildlander discord server.

 > Do you get to the Cloud District very often?